x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/recover-exchange-servers.md

    4. Find the **msExchInstallPath** attribute.
 This attribute stores the current installation path.

-- You can recover a server using the latest available Cumulative Update (CU).
+- If you do not have the installation media for the Cumulative Update (CU) version that was installed on the server to be recovered, you can recover a server using the latest available Cumulative Update.
 Only the last two CUs are available for download.
 For more information, see [Updates for Exchange Server](../../new-features/updates.md).

 - The target server must use the same version of Windows Server as the lost server.
 For example, you can't recover a lost Exchange 2016 server that was running Windows 2012 R2 on a new server that's running Windows 2016, or vice-versa.